 About the author

-Oluwakemi M. Balogun is Assistant Professor of Women's, Gender, and Sexuality Studies and Sociology at the University of Oregon.
+Oluwakemi M. Balogun is Associate Professor of Women's, Gender, and Sexuality Studies and Sociology at the University of Oregon.

 "With vivid description and sharp analysis, Beauty Diplomacy reveals the layers upon layers of complexity that surround the Nigerian beauty pageant industry.
 Seen through the eyes of contestants, producers, and anti-pageant protesters, the pageants are the object of contradictory desires, ambitions and fears.
 This highly engaging study shows how pageants have become the focal point for debates about the meaning of the nation, global political campaigns, and more."